sveltejs/cli/.changeset/brave-months-greet.md

 'sv': patch
 ---

-paraglide: add a type annotation for the reroute hooks.
+feat(paraglide): add a type annotation for the reroute hooks